AlexCubo/Spiced_Projects/README.md

 ## Time series
 In this project the goal is to predict a time series in the future given information in the past.
 I chose a kaggle time series concerning the power consumption in west countries in the last 5-6 years (dataset [here](https://www.kaggle.com/francoisraucent/western-europe-power-consumption)).
 Amongs all available countries I chose Italy, which is my home contry.
 The signal is a time series about electrical power abosorbtion (in Megawatts) in Italy from 2015 to 2020, given hour by hour.
 I took the following steps:
-1. Data analysis and data wrangling to discover time sesonalities and "hidden" information
+1. Data analysis and data wrangling to discover time seasonalities and "hidden" information
 2. Divide data into training and verification sets
 3. Perform a feature engineering (OneHotEncoder, KBin, Polyfeature) adding an additional feature, i.e holidays
 4. Set a pipeline including feature engineering and regression model (I chose Ridge) and fit the model